dinau/imguin/README.md

    make clonelibs
    ```

-   Cloned libraries are under `../libs/` folder.
+   Cloned libraries are under `../libs/` folder
-1.
-   Checkout arbitrary version with git command at the each library folder,
+1. **Recursively** update the sources using git `Pull` or `fetch` command in the each library folder,
    ../libs/cimgui
+   ../libs/imguizmo
+   ../libs/cimnodes
    ../libs/cimplot
-   ../libs/cimnodes
+1. Checkout arbitrary version with git command in the respective folder

-1. Specify your clang include path to  `ClangIncludePath` in `imguin/src/imguin/cimgui.nim`.
+1. Specify your `Clang` include path to  `ClangIncludePath` in `imguin/src/imguin/cimgui.nim`.

 1. Generate [the definition file](src/imguin/cimgui_defs.nim) uisng [Futhark](https://github.com/PMunch/futhark),